riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 `--from-file` indicates a manifest file for update app, otherwise, everai command line tools find App in `app.py`.

-This operation may be trigger the worker rollout, if image, command ... changed
+This operation may be trigger the worker rollout, if image, command ... changed.

+For detailed guidance on app update, check out [App Update](https://expvent.com/documentation/docs/Guide/App_Upgrade).

 **Example**: